Shyam-Has-Your-Anomaly-Mitigated/Emul/Orgasm/dna_syntax.md

 the alphabet & numbers will be a separate lists; so you could have any numerical base, and any language
 <br>there will be separate lists for "quoted" strings & ¡barewords!; `," "` will probably be in only one of those lists

+every"-thing" will be in a designated list; the first/scond syntax & barewords & mantras will be positional, and the numerical will be ordered, and the alphabet & "quoted" strings will be... (this is important for `;"natural language processing"`)